openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

        -o feature@spacemap_histogram=enabled \
        -o feature@zpool_checkpoint=enabled \

      for you root pool.
 Relevant for grub 2.04 and Leap 15.3.
-Don't use zpool upgrade after installation complete or you will lost the possibility to use grub2-install command.
+Don't use zpool upgrade for this pool after installation complete or you will lost the possibility to use grub2-install command.

 Step 3: System Installation
 ---------------------------